Ankitkjsharda/Hello-World/README.md

 Hi Humans!

-Ankit here, I like JavaScript, and Node.JS
+Ankit here, I like JavaScript and Node.js.